winglang/wing/docs/01-welcome.md

   library inside unit tests, and to test complete architectures without requiring deployments or heavy mocking.
-* **Infrastructure as policy** - infrastructure concerns such as deployment, networking, security and observability can be applied horizontally through policies instead of inside the application code.
+* **Infrastructure as policy** - infrastructure concerns such as deployment, networking, security, and observability can be applied horizontally through policies instead of inside the application code.